-The higher the value of this index, the lower is publisher’s tendency towards paths of type 3 and thus higher is his perceived quality.
+The higher the value of this index, the lower a publisher’s tendency towards paths of type 3 and thus the higher is it's perceived quality.

-It is finally possible to compare publishers between themselves through optics of their quality and decide if cooperation with lower quality publishers should be retained or stopped.
+It is finally possible to compare publishers to one another and decide if cooperation should be retained or stopped.

-The user of this analysis should consider the value of PQI below which the publisher is low quality – our suggestion is 0.6, as this value already signals strong tendency towards type 3 path.
+Now, without criteria through which to judge, the above numbers are meaningless.
+Our suggestion is that, like in school, a 0.6 is the cutoff point, as below this value signals a strong tendency towards path 3.
 It is also important to view value of the index for each publisher with accounting for the number of paths related to the publisher – the more paths, the higher reliability of the index.

-After the initial setup of data collection account in Roivenue, this analysis can take place periodically, so the behavior of the retained and new publishers can be continuously monitored and cleanliness of affiliate portfolio can be maintained.
+After the initial setup of data collection in ROIVENUE, this analysis can take place periodically, so the behavior of the retained and new publishers can be continuously monitored and the quality of the affiliate portfolio can be maintained.

 Results and Takeaways